theobald-software/kb.theobald-software.github.io/content/_sap/authority-objects---sap-user-rights.md

 XXXX is here the name of the function group where the custom function module are located.

-SAP Role for General Authority Objects:
+SAP Role for Table Objects:

 [ZXTABLE.SAP (209.76 KB)](/files/ZXTABLE.SAP)